 The one book every nursing mother needs by her side!
 This 2012 Readers’ Choice Award Winner has been retooled, refocused, and updated for today’s mothers and lifestyles.
 Working mothers, stay-at-home moms, single moms, and mothers of multiples will all benefit from the book’s range of nursing advice, stories, and information—from preparing for breastfeeding during pregnancy to feeding cues, from nursing positions to expressing and storing breast milk.
 With all-new photos and illustrations, this ultimate support bible offers real-mom wisdom, support strategies, scientific data, guidance on health issues, and more.

-LLLI has an extensive list of FAQs from New Beginnings magazine.
+LLLI has an extensive list of FAQs and topics.

 Links to Breastfeeding Support Information

 LactMed (Drugs and Lactation Database)

 2012 revised Policy Statement of the AAP Section on Breastfeeding